-- Blocky: An accumulation of angular particles greater than 256 mm in size. - Bouldery: An accumulation of rounded particles greater than 256 mm in size. - Clayey: An accumulation of particles where the fine earth fraction contains 35% or more clay (<0.002 mm) by weight and particles greater than 2 mm are less than 35% by volume. - Cobbly: An accumulation of rounded particles having a diameter of 64-256 mm. - Gravelly: An accumulation of rounded particles ranging in size from pebbles to boulders. - Loamy: An accumulation of particles of which fine earth fraction contains 35% or more clay (<0.002 mm) by weight and particles greater than 2 mm are less than 35% by volume. - Pebbly: An accumulation of rounded particles having a diameter of 2-64 mm. - Rubbly: An accumulation of angular fragments having a diameter of 2-256 mm. - Sandy: An accumulation of particles of which the fine earth fraction contains more than 70% by weight of fine sand or coarser particles.
+- Blocky: An accumulation of angular particles greater than 256 mm in size. - Bouldery: An accumulation of rounded particles greater than 256 mm in size. - Clayey: An accumulation of particles where the fine earth fraction contains 35% or more clay (<0.002 mm) by weight and particles greater than 2 mm are less than 35% by volume. - Cobbly: An accumulation of rounded particles having a diameter of 64-256 mm. - Gravelly: An accumulation of rounded particles ranging in size from pebbles to boulders. - Loamy: An accumulation of particles of which the fine earth fraction contains less than 35% clay (<0.002 mm) by weight and less than 70% fine sand and coarser particles.
+Particles coarser than 2 mm occupy less than 35% by volume. - Pebbly: An accumulation of rounded particles having a diameter of 2-64 mm. - Rubbly: An accumulation of angular fragments having a diameter of 2-256 mm. - Sandy: An accumulation of particles of which the fine earth fraction contains more than 70% by weight of fine sand or coarser particles.
 Particles greater than 2 mm occupy less than 35% by volume.
-Silty: An accumulation of particles of which the fine earth fraction contains less than 15% of fine sand or coarser particles and has less than 35% clay.
+Silty: An accumulation of particles of which the fine earth fraction contains less than 15% of fine sand or coarser particles - and has less than 35% clay.
 Particles greater than 2 mm occupy less than 35% by volume.